toastrlord/battleship/README.md

 -PT Boat (2 spaces long)

 Cells will be highlighted in white for valid placements...

 ![A valid ship placment](./readme_images/valid_placement.png?raw=true)

 ![An invalid ship placement](./readme_images/invalid_placement.png?raw=true)

 ...and in red for invalid placements.

+If you do not wish to place all ships manually, click on the "Place Ships Randomly" button.
+This will place any ships you haven't put on the board already.

 Once all ships are placed, the game will start!